narenp12/michaelis-menten-animated/README.md

 ## Final Output
 Found in michaelis_menten_w_inhibition.ipynb.
 Click the link associated with the repo to see the interactive graphs and outputs in action without having to run the notebook locally.

+## Deployment
+Deployed on Render using the steps from this repo: https://github.com/thusharabandara/dash-app-render-deployment (very thankful for it)